 MDBC: Tell me about your new short-story collection, Wicked Wonders, (which I would recommend for readers aged 15 and up).

 EK: A lot of the stories have younger protagonists, but that doesn’t mean they’re for kids.
 Sometimes I find my books in middle-school libraries, because librarians know me as the author of The Green Glass Sea.
 The themes that many of (the stories in Wicked Wonders) deal with are emotionally wrenching, including one that’s a Holocaust story.
 Another story is about a man with a son who has Down syndrome that I think is the most poignant thing I’ve ever written.

 MDBC: In your historical novels for young readers, you say you try to focus on science and math and sports, kind of nontraditional things.
 What’s your thought behind that?

 EK: Not to write a book about sewing because I hate it.

-MDBC: Talk about your next book for young readers coming out in 2018.
+MDBC: What can you tell us about your next book for young readers coming out in 2018?

 EK: It’s called Out of Left Field, and it’s about girls and baseball.
 It takes place in 1957.
 A girl wants to play Little League baseball, but Little League doesn’t let girls play.
 It took me two years to find and ending that was realistic and wasn’t condescending.